amoe/acceleratedcpp/exercise-notes.md

 and vector in these classes are copied using the copy constructor of those classes.
 So the default copy constructor should work fine and create a completely dissociated object.

+## 11-2

+> That structure did define a default constructor, why?

+Because otherwise the member variables that are of fundamental types in the StudentInfo class will be default-initialized by the synthesized default constructor.
+That means they will contain garbage values.
+See ex11_2 for demonstration of this fact.